-Finding and collecting earth pigments can be both exciting and rewarding endeavor.
-Collecting pigments from the earth is something that can be done causally as you drive through the country, or with much planning and preparation to identify and collect specific mineral pigment types.
-This is the first article in a series on finding, collecting and preparing your own earth pigments.
+Finding and collecting earth pigments can be both an exciting and rewarding endeavor.
+Collecting pigments from the earth can be done causally as you drive through the country or with much planning and preparation to identify and collect specific mineral pigment types.
+This is the first article in a series on finding, collecting, and preparing your earth pigments.

 A few years ago, I stopped along Highway 80 in the Sierra Nevada Mountains of California, about an hour west of Lake Tahoe.
 Recent road construction had scarred the earth next to the highway, revealing a deep blood-like orange beauty.
 Not often leaving my car so close to speeding traffic on an interstate highway, I opened the car door with excitement and some trepidation.
 As if taking my own life in my hands, I grabbed a trowel and bag from the trunk and ventured off the road to scoop up the bright orange soil.

-The soil I collected was beautiful in itself and after washing, it produced a transparent golden orange with yellow undertones that was stunning (fig. 1).
-I used this pigment in the icon painting of the Korsun Mother of God (fig. 2) as the roskrish, or base coat, under the linear gold on the Christ child's garment and on the bands of the Mother of Gods under garment.
-These were good places to use this pigment and the gold stands out well against this background color.
+The soil I collected was beautiful in itself.
+After washing, it produced a transparent golden orange with yellow undertones that was stunning (fig. 1).
+I used this pigment in the icon painting of the Korsun Mother of God (fig. 2) as the roskrish, or base coat under the linear gold on the Christ child's garment and the bands of the Mother of Gods undergarment.
+These were good places to use this pigment, and the gold stands out well against this background color.

 Fig. 2.
-Earth colors were used in the base coat of the icon of the Korsun Mother of God, egg tempera on wood panel by author.
+Earth colors were used in the base coat of the icon of the Korsun Mother of God, egg tempera on a wood panel by the author.

-In the following year, I collected soil just west of Albany in southwestern Georgia, USA.
-This time the soil was a rich red-orange and the pigment it produced could be described as transparent bright orange-red with deep red undertones (Figure 3).
-I have not used this pigment in iconography yet, but it seems well suited to floats on garments over darker under coats.
-It also might be suitable under linear gold as a substitute for the Mexico Dark I use, a pigment no longer carried by Kremer Pigments, though this Georgia earth pigment is brighter and has more red than Mexico Dark.
+The following year, I collected soil west of Albany in southwestern Georgia, USA.
+This time the soil was a rich red-orange, and the pigment it produced could be described as transparent bright orange-red with deep red undertones (Figure 3).
+I have not yet used this pigment in iconography, but it seems well-suited to floats on garments over darker undercoats.
+It also might be suitable under linear gold as a substitute for the Mexico Dark I use, a pigment no longer carried by Kremer Pigments.
+However, this Georgia earth pigment is brighter and has more red than Mexico Dark.

 Fig. 3.
 Brush out in egg tempera of soil gathered west of Albany, Georgia, USA.